clacassa/Game-of-Life/README.md

 You can customize the appearance of GoL Lab by editing the file `etc/gtk-3.0/settings.ini`.
 Note that as the application is built with GTK, Linux users might not be concerned by this section, as their system theme can override GoL Lab settings.

-Just edit the value of the `gtk-theme-name` key as following:
+Just edit the value of the `gtk-theme-name` key as following :

 To give a native look to the GUI,
 - On MacOS: replace `Venta` with `MacOS`.